Document Legalisation – Saudi Arabia

 Consular legalisation of documents in the UK and Ireland for use in Saudi Arabia

 Consular legalisation of Irish or British documents for use in Saudi Arabia can appear a daunting, but it is nonetheless a necessary procedure.
-Consular legalisation is a requirement for any foreign document to be deemed as valid for submission to Saudi authorities.
-Without it, your Irish or British document will not have a legal weight in Saudi Arabia.
+Consular legalisation is a requirement for certain foreign documents to be deemed as valid for submission to Saudi authorities.
+Without it, specific Irish or British documents will not have a legal weight in Saudi Arabia.

-The first thing to bear in mind is that Saudi Arabia is not a member of the Hague Apostille Convention, which means that the Apostille authentication procedure does not apply to the documents destined for use in Saudi Arabia.
+The first thing to bear in mind is that even though the Kingdom of Saudi Arabia is now a member of the Hague Apostille Convention, some documents will still require consular legalisation in the Embassy.
 This will possibly create a few more hurdles in the legalisation process, but we will happily guide and advise you along the way.

 What does legalisation process entail?